anya2041/anya2041.github.io/_posts/2025-02-17-Tech-Nature.md

 ## Introduction
 Technology is not merely a tool created by humans; it shapes our worldview, influences social relations, and redefines our relationship with nature.
 In this lesson, we explore the historical transition from pre-modern to modern worldviews and examine how technological advancements have altered human perceptions of nature, knowledge, and agency.

-## The Reciprocal Influence of Technology oka?
+## The Reciprocal Influence of Technology
 Technology is often seen as a product of human design, but it also reciprocally influences its creators.
 This dynamic relationship reshapes social structures, epistemology, and even our fundamental understanding of nature.
 The term **technological intentionality** describes how technology directs human actions and thoughts in ways that extend beyond its original design.
 This process is not new but can be traced through historical shifts in worldview.

 ## Pre-Modern Worldview: Animism and the Sacredness of Nature